luisico/gold-standard-images/README.md

 ## Ansible playbooks

-Each builder will provision the image by calling an Ansbile playbook of the same name, ie `virtualbox.yml`.
-These playbooks start by running base tasks from `base.yml` common to all builders, and then running the builder specific tasks.
+Each builder will provision the image by running Ansbile playbook `ansible/site.yml`, which in turns runs base tasks from `ansible/base.yml` (common to all builders), and then builder specific tasks based on the build name, ie `ansible/aws.yml`.

-The structure of these playbooks does not conform to best practices due to the specificity of this projects.
+The structure of these playbooks might not conform to best practices due to the specificity of this projects.
 In particular, tasks are used directly instead of roles.
 Tasks (as well as templates and files) are shared among all playbooks to better maintain consistency among generated artifacts.
 Note that idempotency is not key when running Ansible in this project because a playbook is only run once.

 ## Cleanup shell scripts